phuongdang15694/MLProject/README.md

 Table: Prior probability

+*LDA and QDA*

+– Pros
+* It is simple, fast and portable.
+Outperforms logistic regression when its assumptions are met.

+– Cons
+* It requires normal distribution assumption on features/predictors.
+* QDA can get computationally expensive with many predictors.
+* QDA is that it cannot be used as a dimensional reduction technique.

 ## Gaussian naive Bayesian classifier
 The Gaussian Naive Bayes classifier assumes x variables are independent within a class, implying diagonal covariance matrices.